I-feel-good/I-feel-good/README.md

 > - Flexible -- Keras adopts the principle of progressive disclosure of complexity: simple workflows should be quick and easy, while arbitrarily advanced workflows should be possible via a clear path that builds upon what you've already learned.
 > - Powerful -- Keras provides industry-strength performance and scalability: it is used by organizations and companies including NASA, YouTube, and Waymo.

+We are using the vector representation of words of **GloVe** unsupervised pre-trained machine learning model available freely on the internet in .txt file.
+It allows us to significally increase our prediction performance.

+The model architecture is based on LSTM (Long Short Term Memory) layers which is an improvement of classical Reccurent Neural Networks (RNN).
+It allows us to get rid of the Vanish Gradient problem which occurs in long enough textual data.

 We also tried other models that we ended up not using, such as:
 - TextHero and FastText
 - Scikit-learn

 ## Features
-The model needs **6** parameters in order to make a prediction:
--
--
--
+The model needs texts of patients which must be cleaned and tokenized in order to make predictions.
+It predicts the emotional main character of texts distributed in 6 categories: happy, sadness, love, anger, fear and surprise.

 # The application
 The application was made using **streamlit** in order to have a simple but good result while **saving development time**.

-The **goal** of this application is **to provide easier predictions** to the user, M.Zen. which predicts whether the writings of Mr. Zen's patients fall into the following categories :
+The **goal** of this application is **to provide easier predictions** to the user, Mr Zen which predicts whether the writings of Mr Zen's patients fall into the following categories :
 - Happy
 - Sadness
 - Love